What Makes People Buy from Your Website – A Meta-Study

 >> Drayton Bird, perhaps the greatest direct marketer in the world, recommends spending 80% of your writing time on your headline.
 (Source: Can You Write a Better Headline Than This?
 Not Using Old Headline Formulas You Can’t)

 When writing a headline for a blog entry or an article, you’ll definitely want to optimize the headline for search engines.
 This means writing it in a way that will increase your chances of winding up on page one of Google when a customer conducts a search involving your keywords.
+And check this out if you want to know how to write powerful blog posts.

 Furthermore, a great headline for both people and search engines includes conveying to the reader that this article answers their question.